-The sales charge is a percentage of your premium.
+The sales charge will be a percentage of your premium.
 The charge will never be more than 5% and never less than 0%.
 We deduct the sales charge from your premium and use the net amount to allocate units to your contract.

 FEL units may be eligible for a reduced management fee.
-See section 13, Private Client program, for more information.
+See section 10, Private Client pricing, for more information.

-8.1.2 Deferred sales charge (DSC) and low-load sales charge
+5.1.2 Deferred sales charge (DSC) and low-load sales charge